erikwennerberg/LoanKube/README.md

 # Loan Kube
-Test application for use on Openshift or with docker-compose.
+Forked the Loan Kube Test application for use with docker-compose.
+The app has been instrumented with OTEL to show dsitributed tracing and business observability use cases.
 See the individual Deployment sections for more details.
 This application simulates a rudimentary workflow a bank loan application, through user submission, verification of the loan application, and approval process.
 Data is persisted in a ephemeral Postgres database.

 Instead of a single monolithic application, this demo showcases a basic microservice approach - intent on how multiple services could be developed, executed, and integrated independent from each other.